barseghyanartur/django-mongoengine-filter/docs/filters.rst

 additional ones that django-filter provides which may be useful:

     * ``django_filters.widgets.LinkWidget`` -- this displays the options in a
-      mannner similar to the way the Django Admin does, as a series of links.
+      manner similar to the way the Django Admin does, as a series of links.
       The link for the selected option will have ``class="selected"``.

 ``action``
 ~~~~~~~~~~

 An optional callable that tells the filter how to handle the queryset.
 It
-recieves a ``QuerySet`` and the value to filter on and should return a
+receives a ``QuerySet`` and the value to filter on and should return a
 ``Queryset`` that is filtered appropriately.

 ``lookup_type``